JetBrains/kotlin/INTEROP.md

 </div>

-Note that this part of the `.def` file is treated as part of the header file, so functions with body should be declared as `static`.
+Note that this part of the `.def` file is treated as part of the header file, so functions with the body should be declared as `static`.
-The declarations are parsed after including the files from `headers` list.
+The declarations are parsed after including the files from the `headers` list.

 ### Including static library in your klib

-Sometimes it is more convenient to ship a static library with your product, rather that assuming it is available within the user environment.
+Sometimes it is more convenient to ship a static library with your product, rather than assume it is available within the user's environment.
 To include a static library into `.klib` use `staticLibrary` and `libraryPaths` clauses.
 For example: